pandeyaparna2022/Genome_assembly_and_annotation/README.md

 # Repository structure
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-This repository contains a scripts directory which contains all the scripts used in this course.
+This repository contains a scripts directory and Maker directory.

+Scripts directory contains all the scripts used in this course.
 In the Scripts directory, the Scripts.md file provides detailed information on the execution of scripts.

+MAKER directory contains contains the control files that were used in homology-based genome annotation of protein-coding sequences with MAKER.